therenegar/launch/README.md

 <img width="360" height="300" alt="Note" src="https://github.com/user-attachments/assets/21281568-5468-4927-ae6e-cd6d3b89d55c" />

-You can add the filename/s (up to 10) of a text file after `!NOTE.EXE` and Note will open your external text file.
-It can be saved (overwrite) with the Export button.
+You can add the filename/s (up to 10) of a text file after `!NOTE.EXE` and Note will open your external text file (in a tab labelled 'External' - one file per page).
+Any changes be saved (overwrite) with the Export button - which will save all opened files.
+Externally opened files are not persisted. e.g. `!NOTE C:\DOCS\CONTACTS.TXT C:\DOCS\BDAYS.TXT`

 ### !STACK.EXE - Card Stack